MikeMilenk/Immich-deployment/README.md

 # Preparing Storage for Immich Media

 My server contains 2 SSDs and 2 HDDs.
 The SSD is used only for Proxmox VE and Linux ISO images, while the two HDDs are combined into a single **1.5 TB** ZFS storage pool called **`immich-zfs`**.
 This keeps the OS separate from the photo library and provides one large location for all app data.
+On the screenshot below, you can see my disks.
+In the next steps, I will combine these HDDs for Immich.

 ![Server Drives](https://github.com/MikeMilenk/Immich-deployment/blob/83dcf0bc14420e3a2638382538ff980df59454ee/images/lsblk.png)